JohnKendrick/PDielec/docs/_sources/pdgui.rst.txt

 Details of the theory underlying each method are given in the theory section: :ref:`Single-Crystal-Theory`.
 In summary, a thick slab assumes that the thickness is such that no radiation can be transmitted and all radiation is therefore reflected or absorbed.
 As such only the reflectance has any meaning for thick slabs.
 The *Coherent thin film mode* provides a complete description of the light reflectance and transmittance but can show oscillations due to interference effects that are not seen experimentally.
-The *Incoherent thin film mode* treats the incoming light as incoherent and so removes all the oscillations due to internal reflection.
+The *Incoherent thin film mode* treats the incoming light as incoherent and removes all the oscillations due to internal reflection.
-Finally the *Partially incoherent film* introduces random variations in the incident angle and the geometric parameters of the crystal surface and the thickness of the crystal.
+Finally, the *Partially incoherent film* introduces random variations in the incident angle and the geometric parameters of the crystal surface and the thickness of the crystal.
 Single-crystal films are defined by a surface determined by the (hkl) settings.